Paper Moon (film): Plot

 While staying at another hotel in a rural area, Moze uncovers a bootlegger's store full of whiskey, steals some of it, and sells it back to the bootlegger.
 Unfortunately, the bootlegger's twin brother is the local sheriff, and he quickly arrests Addie and Moze.
 Addie hides their money in her hat, steals back the key to their car, and the pair escape.
 To elude pursuit, they trade their new car for a decrepit Model T farm truck after Moze beats a hillbilly, Leroy, in a "rasslin' match".

 Moze and Addie make it across the state line to Missouri, where Moze sets up another swindle, only to be caught again by the sheriff and his deputies; outside their jurisdiction and unable to make an arrest, they beat Moze and rob him of his and Addie's savings.
 Humiliated and defeated, Moze drops Addie at the house of her aunt in St. Joseph, but a disappointed Addie rejoins him on the road.
 When he refuses her company, she reminds him that he still owes her $200 and points out that his truck has just rolled away without him.
 They catch the truck and leave together.

 Production

 Director

-The film project was originally associated with John Huston and was to star Paul Newman and his daughter, who was a child actor at the time named Nell Potts.
+The film project was originally associated with John Huston and was to star Paul Newman and his daughter Nell Potts, a child actor at the time.
 However, when Huston left the project, the Newmans became dissociated from the film as well.
 Peter Bogdanovich had just completed What's Up, Doc? and was looking for another project when his ex-wife and frequent collaborator Polly Platt recommended filming Joe David Brown's script for the novel Addie Pray.
 Bogdanovich, a fan of period films, and having two young daughters of his own, found himself drawn to the story, and selected it as his next film.